mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ### Overview and setup

 ### Part 1.
-Programming the Argon to behave as a BLE peripheral device and installing LightBlue to behave as a BLE central device.
+Programming the Argon to behave as a BLE peripheral device and installing LightBlue to behave as a BLE central device

-#### Move the Argon's antennae from its Wi-fi connection to the BLE connection.
+1. Move the Argon's antennae from its Wi-fi connection to the BLE connection.

-#### Place this BLE Peripheral Code on your Argon.
+2. Study the following BLE peripheral code and flash it to your Argon.

 This code is adapted from the [Argon/BLE tutorial](https://docs.particle.io/tutorials/device-os/bluetooth-le/).
-Study this code and flash it to your Argon.

 ```
 #include "Particle.h"